Passu Glacier: A Natural Wonder of the Hunza Valley

-The Passu Glacier is famous for its stunning natural beauty, with crystal-clear blue ice and dramatic crevasses that create a striking contrast against the surrounding rugged mountains.
-It is also home to a variety of flora and fauna, including rare and endangered species such as the snow leopard and the Marco Polo sheep.
+The Passu Glacier is a famous Glacier due to its stunning natural beauty, with crystal-clear blue ice and stunning crevasses which create an unbelievable contrast against the surrounding rugged mountains.
+Passu Glacier is also home to a variety of Plants and wildlife which also includes rare and endangered species such as the snow leopard and the Marco Polo sheep.

 Location of Passu Glacier